apache/allura/Allura/docs/platform.rst

    :alt: App Tools
    :align: right

-When you write PyForge tools, you'll get lots of stuff for free:
+When you write Allura tools, you'll get lots of stuff for free:

 * Search-ability of your Artifacts
 * Artifact versioning for accountability and transparency